-This University of British Columbia study will involve interviews with past trial participants, trial investigators, clinical research coordinators, university administrators and research ethics board members to provide range of perspectives on clinical trials and clinical trial reporting.
+This University of British Columbia study will involve interviews with past trial participants, trial investigators, clinical research coordinators, research institution administrators and research ethics board members to provide range of perspectives on clinical trials and clinical trial reporting.

 Contact us to participate or find out more.

 Clinical trialists and research coordinators: how to help recruit past trial participants for this study

 If you are a clinical trial investigator or clinical research coordinator, we would welcome your assistance in sharing information about this study with patients who have participated in a prescription drug clinical trial.

 You could help with our recruitment of past trial participants in either or both of the following ways:

 - Asking for the patient’s verbal or written consent that a researcher from our study team would contact them about the study.
 If the patient consents, you could email either the patient’s name and contact information, or a signed consent form, to PhD Candidate Richard Morrow at firstname.lastname@example.org.

 - Sharing a handout with the patient, which includes information about the study, eligibility criteria for participating, and how to contact us to participate or find out more information.